rajaneesh80/Issue-Tracker-web-app/README.md

 	Create:

     * Left name and description fields blank > Output: 'Please Fill out this field'.
 (Passed)

     * Entered a name, description and selected the type of issue (which is by default a bug, so it will never be blank) > Output: 'New issue created successfully!'.
 (Passed)

     * When a new issue is created, the issue is saved in the database and the page is redirected to 'My Issues' page where the issue is displayed.
 (Passed)

-    * Issue is also displayed on 'All Issues' page.
+   * Issue is  displayed on 'All Issues'  and My Issue pages.

  	Read:

-	<strong> Edit Issue: </strong>
+	Edit Issue:

     * Left name and description fields blank > Output: 'Please Fill out this field'.
 (Passed)

     * Entered a different name, description and type of issue > Output: 'Your issue was updated successfully!'.
 (Passed)

     * When an issue is edited, the issue is saved is updated in the database and the page is redirected to 'My Issues' page where the issue is displayed.
 (Passed)

-    * Issue is also displayed on 'All Issues' page.
-(Passed)
+   * Issue is  displayed on 'All Issues'  and My Issue pages.

     Delete Issue: